Texiwill/aac-lib/vsm/README.md

        favorite.
 There is only 1 favorite slot available.
 Favorites can be downloaded without traversing the menus.

-       Use of the -W option will result in the need for human interaction.
-       This option will require at least 1.5TB of disk space and several hours to complete.
-It is not designed for normal use!

        Those items that show up in Cyan when the -m|--myvmware option is set are those items only seen with that option.
 I.e. not part of the standard downloads from VSM.